Certified Ethical Hacker version 12

 ABOUT THE EXAM

-• Few to no multiple choice questions with multiple answers
+- Few to no multiple choice questions with 2 or more answers expected.

 Domains covered: